 A common misconception is the furnace company handles the chimney for you.

 In reality, their responsibility ends with the furnace.
-Everything from there up is handled by your Chimney Company.
+Everything from the furnace up is handled by your chimney company.
 In order for your heating system to function safely your chimney must be cleaned and inspected annually.

 Oil furnaces leave a thick, sooty residue in the flue, a neglected oil flue may result in a “puff back” which is an extremely messy and cost-intensive clean-up process.